Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Health impact

-Accessibility and Usage of each fruit
+Accessibility and Usage

 Strawberries and raspberries are famously used in the culinary world.
 They can be consumed raw, dried, like smoothies, and paired with a good bowl of cereal and milk.
 These fruits also can be used to make jams and preserves—one of the most popular ways consumed by pairing it with a spread of peanut butter.
 However, one must be careful of the sugar intake that comes with consuming strawberry or raspberry jams.
-Another interesting usage of these fruits is the making of sauces usually mixed with alcohol to be used in luxurious gourmet plates in European cuisine.
+Another interesting usage of these fruits is the making of sauces, usually mixed with alcohol, to be used in luxurious gourmet plates in European cuisine.

 Contrary to common belief, raspberries and strawberries are not part of the berry family.
 Instead, botanically, they are part of the aggregate fruit family.